RedisLabs/spark-redis/doc/dataframe.md

 ### Specifying Redis key

-By default, spark-redis generates UUID identifier for each row to ensure their uniqueness.
+By default spark-redis generates UUID identifier for each row to ensure their uniqueness.
 However, you can also provide your own column as a key.
 This is controlled with `key.column` option:

 ```scala